afonsolenzi/cervezas-breweryapi/README.md

 Orchestration: Apache Airflow

-Data Processing: Apache Spark
+Data Processing: Python

 Data Lake Storage: Sqllite

-Dashboard?
-Streamlit
+Dashboard: Streamlit

-Containerization: Docker Compose
+Containerization: Docker

 ## How to Run This Project 🚀
 Follow these steps to get the pipeline and dashboard running on your local machine.